 My easy pumpkin dip recipe is smooth, creamy, and bursting with cozy flavors.
 It’s a high-protein dip that tastes like a fall treat, and the best part is that it takes less than 15 minutes to make!

 Thanks to the addition of Greek yogurt and protein powder, it’s a healthy pumpkin dessert that tastes like indulgence.
-Perfect for serving with apples, graham crackers, or gingersnaps, this quick dip is one of those healthy fall recipes that works as both a quick snack and an easy fall dessert for your holiday table!
+Perfect for serving with apples, graham crackers, or gingersnaps, this healthy fall recipe works as both a quick snack and an easy appetizer or dessert for your holiday table!

 Pumpkin Dip Recipe

-My favorite part about this recipe is how quick it is.
 From start to finish, you can have this on the table in about 15 minutes!
-It’s creamy, perfectly spiced, and perfect for anyone who loves cozy, fall, pumpkin flavors.
+It’s creamy, delicious, and perfect when you’re craving fall flavors.
 It’s also not too “pumpkiny”.
 The pumpkin flavor is subtle and not overwhelming.

 With only a few simple ingredients, this dip is one you can feel good about eating.
-A low-carb, low-calorie dessert that tastes great?
-Yes, please.
-Add this one to your collection of healthy fall recipes, Thanksgiving dessert ideas, and easy pumpkin recipes!
-The orange hue makes it a fun Halloween dessert, too.
-Just garnish it up a little differently and enjoy!
+Add this one to your collection of healthy fall recipes or Thanksgiving menu ideas.
+I’ve served this as an appetizer and a dessert.
+It’s very versatile!

 Ingredients You’ll Need